turris-cz/mox-imager/README.md

 Features over Marvell's original `WtpDownloader`:
 * can upload firmware over UART faster (with baudrates up to 6 MBaud)
 * can upload `flash-image.bin` over UART (the code changes the SPI bootflashsign to UART)
+* can upload firmware over UART in separate images without headers (filename arguments must be supplied in correct order)
 * mini-terminal (implementation from U-Boot's `kwboot`)

 Other features: